plone/documentation/docs/install/manage-add-ons-packages.md

 (manage-add-ons-packages-and-processes-label)=

-# Manage add-ons, packages, and processes
+# Manage add-ons and packages

 This chapter assumes you have previously {doc}`installed Plone from its packages <install-from-packages>`.
 In this section, we discuss details of the installation process so that you can customize your Plone installation.